 Setting the Last Stone: Finishing a Dry-Laid Stone Wall in Maine

-And then, one day, it doesn’t.
+And then, one day, you do.

 artistic dry laid stone wall by Joe Norton of Norton Stoneworks.
 Based in Brunswick, Maine, serving Harpswell, Freeport and the coast of Maine.